CocktailJS/cocktail-recipes/ligth-beer/single-params/README.md

 ###Person
 **Class**

 A _Person_ class is _Greetable_ meaning that every person knows how to sayHi.
 It has a _property_ called **greeting**, with a default *'Hello'* value.

 ###Pirate
 **Class**

 A _Pirate_ is a more specific kind of _Person_.
 In this case, our Pirates have a different way to sayHi, they usually use the word 'Ahoy' to greet someone else, so we just override the _greeting_ property with a default value of *'Ahoy'*.

-Finally, we instantiate our classes in the _index.js_ file and create a _people_ array containing a Pirate and a Person instance so we can loop the array and ask everyone to sayHi.
+Finally, we instantiate our classes in the _index.js_ file and create a _people_ array containing a Pirate (named Jack) and a Person (named John) so we can loop the array and ask everyone to sayHi.

 ##Execute the example

 ````
 npm install
 node index.js

+- Jack: Ahoy!
+- John: Hello!
 ````